mackthompson16/wellness-master-merger/README.md

 ### write_console_log(input_headers, diff_count_app, diff_count_master)
     print the number of diffs found for each header

+## Practical workflow (high level)
+1) Keep your master manifests updated.
+2) Run Audit to see what is missing or outdated.
+3) Run Merge to produce a clean output that preserves master values for conflicting leaf scalars.
+4) Run Update to push new content or removals across all working manifests.

 ## Execution flow (already valid superblocks):
 app_id = Input220.value